mibu138/asteroids/README.md

 You should be able to grab anything missing from your system package manager.

-The game features a single space ship, a proceduarally generated asteroid field, a rudimentary space physics engine, and infinite ammo.
+The game features a single space ship, a procedurally generated asteroid field, a rudimentary space physics engine, and infinite ammo.

-Once I got past the proof of concept stage my interest drifted to other project, but one day I would like to finish this one off.
+Once I got past the proof of concept stage my interest drifted to other projects, but one day I would like to finish this one off.

 Remaining things to do are:
-    - handle collisions with asterioids / make space ship damageable
+- handle collisions with asteroids / make space ship damageable
 - add a score / scoreboard

 To build:
 If you have the dependencies, you should be able to just run